DoSomething/onboarding-service/README.md

 1. `npm run db` -- This starts up Redis & MongoDB locally.
 You'll only need to run this once while you're developing.
 2. In a different CLI window, run `npm start`.
 This starts the actual NodeJS server, which you can start/stop at will.

+## Fender Development
+Frontend JS is located under the /js/ folder, SCSS in the /scss/ folder.
+We use React for constructing our interfaces & Forge to keep styling consistent.

+When `npm install` runs it automatically builds the frontend assets for you.
+To rebuild the assets again, use `npm run build`, which minifies and compresses everything.
+If you're working locally, use `npn run build_dev`, which watches for changes & does not minify assets.

 ## Testing
 Please write tests for all new features!
 All tests are in the `/test` folder and can be executed with `npm run test`.